 New dry eye treatment drop (Patent applied for)

-A new benchmark in dry eyes.
+A new benchmark in dry eye care.
 Not a temporary reliever but a treatment.

 Welcome to our web page.
 Often we are asked “Why do our new drops work so much better than anything I have tried.”
 All the other drops came from a government allowed list of ingredients.
 For decades two basic category of active ingredients were allowed.
 Examples are tear thickener commonly used in foods and cosmetics called CMC.
 The other was an oil substance like glycerol or mineral oil.